Saadoxyz/Smart-quiz-hub/README.md

 ```
 MIT License

-Copyright (c) 2024 Saad Ahmed
+Copyright (c) 2024 Saad Khan

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is not granted to charge, any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell